 What threats does your company face?

 To be effective, you need to know what you are looking for, otherwise you risk missing it.
 A clear and structured list of the potential threats posed to your company, and any assets or processes outlined in the audit’s scope, allows the auditor to ensure they are looking in the right places.
-Those threats could be technological, such as threats to computer systems and infrastructure, or something much less high-tech, like inadequately trained users.
+Those threats could be technological, such as threats to computer systems and infrastructure, or something much less high-tech, like inadequately trained users or password policies.
 If your company employs a Bring Your Own Device policy, this too is a key area where security can slip.

 Do employees feel they can be honest?